Karan-anchor/LMS/Readme.md

 DSA-Library-Management-System

 Features and Functionalities
 Book Structure:

-        A Book structure is used to represent each book in the system, containing:
+> A Book structure is used to represent each book in the system, containing:

-            int bookID : Unique identifier for the book.
+ -int bookID : Unique identifier for the book.

-            string title : Title of the book.
+ -string title : Title of the book.

-            string author : Author's name.
+ -string author : Author's name.

-            int quantity : Number of available copies.
+ -int quantity : Number of available copies

 Data Storage:

-        The books are stored in a statically allocated array:
+ > The books are stored in a statically allocated array:
 Book library[100];

-        The array acts as a simple sequential data structure to hold book records.

 Insertion:

-        Function: addBook(Book library[], int &count)
+-Function: addBook(Book library[], int &count)

-        Adds a new book record at the next available index.
+-Adds a new book record at the next available index.

-        Time Complexity: O(1) (amortized, assuming space available).
+-Time Complexity: O(1) (amortized, assuming space available).

 Traversal (Display All Books):

-        Function: displayBook(const Book library[], int count)

-        Traverses the array and prints each book's details.
+-Function: displayBook(const Book library[], int count) -Traverses the array and prints each book's details.

-        Time Complexity: O(n)
+-Time Complexity: O(n)

 Search:

-        Function: searchBook(const Book library[], int &count)

-        Performs a linear search on the array to find a book by bookID.
+-Function: searchBook(const Book library[], int &count) -Performs a linear search on the array to find a book by bookID -Time Complexity: O(n)

-        Time Complexity: O(n)

 Update:

-        Function: updateBook(Book library[], int &count)

-        Searches for a book by bookID and updates its title, author, and quantity.
+-Function: updateBook(Book library[], int &count) -Searches for a book by bookID and updates its title, author, and quantity.

 Deletion:

-        Function: deleteBook(Book library[], int &count)

-        Deletes a book by shifting all subsequent records to the left.
+-Function: deleteBook(Book library[], int &count) -Deletes a book by shifting all subsequent records to the left.

-        Time Complexity: O(n) in worst case.
+-Time Complexity: O(n) in worst case.